paritytech/substrate/docs/DOCUMENTATION_GUIDELINES.md

 For each dispatchable (`fn` item inside `pallet::call`), consider the following template:

 ```
-/// <One liner explaining what this does>
+/// <One-liner explaining what the dispatchable does>
 ///
 /// ## Dispatch Origin
 ///
-/// The dispatch origin of this call must be <details>
+/// The dispatch origin of this call must be <details (e.g. Root, Signed, Unsigned)>
 ///
 /// ## Details
 ///
-/// <All other details.
-Focus on what errors could occur within this dispatch>
+/// <All other details, namely any errors that could occur within this dispatch and the events this dispatch could emit>
 ///
 /// ## Errors (optional)
 ///